rpadovani/rpadovani.com/_posts/2019-12-28-hackerone-year.md

 # Updates

-- 29th December 2019: added paragrahp about having asked to HackerOne more information on why they need such wide scope of personal data.
+- 29th December 2019: added paragraph about having asked to HackerOne more information on why they need such wide scope of personal data.

 [handbook]: https://about.gitlab.com/handbook/engineering/security/
 [hashtag]: https://twitter.com/hashtag/togetherwehitharder?src=hashtag_click